microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

         - In the Customize Target Index window, use id as the Azure Document Key and text as the Searchable Field.
         - As a result, with this configuration, the chunked sample will be indexed

-## Step 2: Automated orchestrator service with Azure Function App
+## Step 2: Configure Orchestration with Azure Function Apps

     Review the Azure Function App's __Configuration__ blade within the Settings section for the resource in the Portal.
 Double check that the Application Settings mentioned below are available by name, and briefly review the Hidden value to ensure that they match expected values.
 The OPENAI_API_KEY and OPENAI_RESOURCE_ENDPOINT values should be auto-populated with the values you looked up in the Portal and provided earlier in the lab.